DOT Roadside Inspection Guide: All 6 Levels Explained

 Level III - Driver-Only Inspection

 Focuses entirely on the driver without examining the vehicle.
 The inspector reviews the driver's license, medical certificate, endorsements, skill performance evaluation certificate (if applicable), seatbelt usage, HOS records via ELD, record of duty status, and drug/alcohol indicators.
+Since 2026, inspectors also verify a driver's ability to communicate in English under the English Language Proficiency rules, which are now an out-of-service violation.
 Level III is the most common inspection type, accounting for a significant portion of all inspections conducted.

 Level IV - Special Inspection